 - Human Rights Award

-- Person has worked with a strong Human Rights focus and has contributed to the application of these rights in the mental health sector in Victoria.
+- This person has worked with a strong Human Rights focus and has contributed to raising or addressing human rights issues experienced by consumers of the Victorian mental health system.

-- In addition to experience as a consumer, this person will also identity as ATSI, CALD, LGTBI or has having a disability.
-This person will use both the experience of using mental health services and their diversity to improve the experiences of consumers in Victoria.
+- In addition to experience as a consumer, this person also identifies as CALD, LGBTIQA+ or as has having a disability.
+They use both their experience of mental health services and lived intersectionality to improve the experiences of consumers in Victoria.

 - Consumer Worker of the Year (Clinical Sector)

-- A consumer who has worked for a minimum of 2 years in the clinical sector and has made a significant difference to the way that the service responds to the experiences of consumers.
+- Currently working in the community sector, this Award recipient is a consumer who has worked for two years (or more) in the community sector and has made a significant and positive difference to the consumers’ experience of services.

 - Consumer Worker of the Year (Community Sector)

-- A consumer who has worked for a minimum of 2 years in the community sector and has made a significant difference to the way that the service responds to the experiences of consumers.
+- Currently working in the clinical sector, the recipient of this Award is a consumer who has worked for a two years (or more) in the clinical sector and has made a significant and positive difference to consumers’ experience of services.

 - Consumer Advisory Group (Clinical or Community).

-- The group must have been operating for a minimum of 2 years and be able to demonstrate a significant contribution to the experiences of consumers of the service.
+- This group can be clinical or community, has been operating for a minimum of two years and demonstrates a significant contribution to improving the experiences of consumers of the service.

 - Ally of the Year